fiskl-accounting/help-docs/docs/Plans-Billing/manage-your-subscription.md

 In this tab, you can upgrade or downgrade your subscription.

-### Upgrading Your Plan
+### Upgrading your plan

 You can upgrade your plan at any time if you're currently on the Free, Solo, or Pro plan.
 When upgrading, you'll be charged a pro-rata amount, and your new plan will take effect immediately.

 To upgrade your plan:

-1. Navigate to the pricing page and select the plan you wish to upgrade to.
+1. Navigate to the pricing page and select the plan you wish to upgrade to
-1. Review the pricing details.
-(Note: Any free or discounted introductory offers will be honored.)
+1. Review the pricing details (Note: Any free or discounted introductory offers will be honored.)
-1. Click "Upgrade to [chosen plan]".
+1. Click "Upgrade to [chosen plan]"
-1. Confirm your selection to complete the upgrade process.
+1. Confirm your selection to complete the upgrade process

 Your account will be instantly upgraded, and you'll have immediate access to the new features.

-### Downgrading Your Plan
+### Downgrading your plan

 If you're currently on the Solo or Pro plan, you can downgrade to a lower-tier plan at any time.